-Regarding climate change mitigation measures pertinent to section 10(2)(n) of the Act, the objectives of the RSES under section 6.35 Regional Policy Objectives for the Integration of Transport and Spatial Planning Policies (in addition to NPO28, NPO30, NPO54 and NPO64) and under section 1, Climate Action and Transition to a Low Carbon Economy in Chapter 5, are particularly relevant.
-As noted, above, the objective (RPO176) to attain compact settlements within the '10-minute' town concept, noted above, is also consistent with the requirement for sustainable settlement and transport strategies under section 10(2)(n) of the Act.
+Regarding climate change mitigation measures pertinent to section 10(2)(n) of the Act, the objectives of the RSES under section 6.35 Regional Policy Objectives for the Integration of Transport and Spatial Planning Policies (in addition to NPO28, NPO30, NPO54 and NPO64), and under section 1 Climate Action and Transition to a Low Carbon Economy in Chapter 5 of the RSES, are particularly relevant.
+As noted, above, the objective (RPO176) to attain compact settlements within the '10-minute' town concept is also consistent with the requirement for sustainable settlement and transport strategies under section 10(2)(n) of the Act.

-It is an objective of the RSES to ensure effective coordination of climate action with the CARO and local authorities in the development and implementation of climate mitigation and adaptation measures (RPO88).
-The Office would advise that your authority engages with the Atlantic Seaboard South CARO in this regard.
+It is also an objective of the RSES to ensure effective coordination of climate action with the Climate Action Regional Office (CARO) and local authorities in the development and implementation of climate mitigation and adaptation measures (RPO88).
+The Office would advise that your authority engages with the Eastern and Midland CARO in this regard.

-The Office understands that forthcoming updates to the section 28 Development Plan Guidelines will initiate a process of enhanced guidance for the preparation of plans.
+The Office understands that forthcoming updates to the section 28 Development Plan Guidelines will provide enhanced guidance for planning authorities in the preparation of plans.
 This will include guidance on the requirements under section 10(2)(n) of the Act.